 Most of them knew they were in it for the duration.
 Not all of the Blue Zones remained safe.
 Some were eventually overrun.
 A lot of heart.
 All of them.

-The French soldiers who cleared the Catacombs of Paris, particularly the soldiers who died at the battle for "The Hospital".
+The French soldiers who cleared the Catacombs of Paris (a very deadly and horrific campaign that saw more people killed by cave-ins, friendly fire, drownings by flooded catacombs, and weapon misfires than zombies themselves), particularly the soldiers who died at the battle for "The Hospital".

 One squad against three hundred zombies.
 One squad led by my baby brother.
 The last thing we heard before the radio went silent was his voice on the radio: "On ne passépas!"